About SAGE Video

 V. Politics & International Relations

-With content types designed to fit a variety of learning needs, this collection contains 132 hours of video and reinforces course fundamentals, introduces new perspectives, and brings theory to life with in-practice examples.
+With content types designed to fit a variety of learning needs, this collection reinforces course fundamentals, introduces new perspectives, and brings theory to life with in-practice examples.
 See politics in action as MP Steve Reed meets with members of his constituency, as John McTernan shares insights on his role as political adviser to Tony Blair and Julia Gillard, or hear an ex-IRA member turned community peace activist discuss his personal experiences during the Troubles.

 Looking for a clear tutorial on the American Presidency, or a step-by-step guide to policy analysis?
 Outstanding lecturers from a multitude of different universities give short, clear tutorial videos, all carefully tagged to a disciplinary taxonomy.
 In addition, carefully curated licensed film content, including seminal documentaries from BBC Worldwide and footage of famous political speeches from, among others, Martin Luther King and John F. Kennedy, provide an additional stream of content for classroom use.

-This collection includes 134 hours of video and reinforces course fundamentals, introduces new perspectives, and brings theory to life with in-practice examples.
+This collection reinforces course fundamentals, introduces new perspectives, and brings theory to life with in-practice examples.
 Students can truly get an image of what theory into practice really looks like with original films focusing on the work of professional psychologists: from forensic and clinical psychologists working with offenders inside a prison; clinicians – often involving real patients – examining a full spectrum of mental health disorders; sport psychologists; educational psychologists; and many more besides.

 Many videos also feature leading experts in the field discussing their scholarly work: there are authors of SAGE’s most downloaded journal papers discussing the impact of their research and giving advice to students on how to interpret their findings; plus, there is exclusive SAGE footage of leading speaker sessions from the most recent Psychonomic Society conference in Chicago, featuring work that will be published in the world’s top-ranked journals over the next two years.